American Standard Brands

 American Standard Brands is a North American manufacturer of plumbing fixtures, based in Piscataway, New Jersey, United States.
-It is principally owned by the Lixil Group, with Bain Capital Partners holding a minority stake.
-The company was formed as American Standard Americas from the North American operations of the kitchen and bathroom division of the American Standard Companies during a breakup of the company in 2007.
-Crane Plumbing and Eljer were merged into the company in 2008 creating American Standard Brands.
+Since 2013, it has been a subsidiary of the Lixil Group.
+The company was formed from American Standard Americas, the North American operations of the kitchen and bathroom division that were previously owned by American Standard Companies before its breakup in 2007.
+Crane Plumbing and Eljer were merged into the company in 2008, creating American Standard Brands.

 In addition to its namesake American Standard brand, the company also produces products under the Crane, Eljer, Fiat, Sanymetal, and Showerite brands.

 History

+Break up of American Standard Companies

 On February 1, 2007, American Standard Companies announced it would break up its three divisions.
 The plan included the sale of its kitchen and bath division and the spin off of WABCO Holdings, American Standard's vehicle controls division, while retaining the Trane Company.

-On October 31, 2007, American Standard announced it had completed the sale of the kitchen and bath division to Bain Capital Partners, LLC.
-This included the sale of the American Standard name to Bain.

-In the meantime, American Standard retained the rights to use the "American Standard" name for HVAC products.
+In July 2007, American Standard announced the sale of the kitchen and bath division to Bain Capital Partners, LLC for $1.76 billion.
+This included the sale of the American Standard name to Bain, though American Standard retained the rights to use the "American Standard" name for its HVAC products.

+At the time of the deal, the kitchen and bath business generated $2.4 billion and had 26,000 workers across 54 production facilities in 23 countries.
+The deal closed on October 31, 2007.
 American Standard subsequently changed its name to Trane on November 28, 2007.

-Later in 2007, Ingersoll Rand bought Trane, acquiring the Trane and American Standard brand names.
-Ingersoll Rand has continued to produce HVAC equipment under both names.
+American Standard Brands

 Bain Capital created American Standard Americas from the North American units of the bath and kitchen business units acquired from American Standard Companies.
-Bain sold a majority stake in American Standard Americas to Sun Capital Partners on November 27, 2007.
+Bain sold a majority stake in American Standard Americas to Sun Capital Partners on November 27, 2007 for $130 million.
+It later sold off the Asian business unit to JS Group and retained the European and Latin American operations as Ideal Standard.

 In February 2008, American Standard Americas merged with two other plumbing fixture companies, Crane Plumbing and Eljer to create American Standard Brands.
 The Crane Plumbing unit includes the former Universal-Rundle product line which Crane acquired in 1995 and continues to support with repair parts.
 Crane also has a Canadian subsidiary Crane Plumbing Corporation.

-In June 2013, the Japanese firm Lixil Group agreed to purchase American Standard Brands from Sun Capital Partners.
+The new company went on to experience financial difficulties soon after.
+American Standard saw a 3% decline in revenue in 2011, losing $20 million in the fourth quarter alone.
+In January 2012, Jay Gould was hired as CEO and president to help turn things around.